tokox/sio-tool/README.md

 `st stand`

+### Packages

+You want to test your solution on a set of tests for example downloaded from the user forum on sio2-mimuw.

+First download and unpack the package, then go to your solutions directory in st, and write

+`st add_package ~/path/to/your/package`

+And after that, test your code using

+`st package_test`

 ### Database

 You vaguely remember a problem but don't know from where; you just remember it was something about chess.
 Now you can search all the problems you solved using the sio-tool's db command.